Renault Fuego

-The Renault Fuego (Fire in Spanish) is a sport hatchback that was manufactured and marketed by Renault from 1980 to 1986, replacing the Renault 15 and 17 coupés of the 1970s.
+The Renault Fuego (Fire in Spanish) is a sports hatchback manufactured and marketed by Renault from 1980 to 1986, replacing the Renault 15 and 17 coupés of the 1970s.

-Marketed in the United States by American Motors Corporation (AMC), the Fuego was also assembled in several countries in South America, where production continued until 1992.
-According to Renault, 265,367 Fuegos were produced, 85% of those manufactured in France from February 1980 to October 1985.
+A total of 265,367 Fuegos were produced, approximately 85% of which were assembled in Maubeuge, France, from February 1980 until October 1985.
 Spanish production for European markets continued into 1986.

+Cars built in France were imported and marketed in the United States by American Motors Corporation (AMC).
+The Turbo version went on sale in the U.S. in 1982, a year before its launch in France.